nathangeffen/cagl/docs/userguide.md

 In all our examples and in the actual CAGL code, we use the *typedef* version.
 The two declarations are effectively identical.
 Which you chose to use is up to you.

 Here's a function to populate the list with randomly generated points.
 But notice that here we call *appendp_points* instead of *append_points*.
-In CAGL, if the verb of the function ends with a *p*, then the function takes its element parameter by address -- as a pointer --  not by value.
+In CAGL, if the verb of the function ends with a *p*, then the function takes its element parameter by address not by value.
 In this example it makes little difference, but if the elements of our container are large then the *appendp* version will be much more efficient because it won't copy the entire structure when calling the append function.

 ```C
 int populate_random(points *a, int numpoints, int maxval)